exo-lang/exo-lang.github.io/index.md

 # Publications & Learning More

-So far, we have published the following papers on Exo:
+We have published several papers on Exo so far.
+For an overview, we recommend starting with our PLDI '22 paper.
+If you use Exo, please make sure to cite these papers!

+### Conference
 1. **[PLDI 22]:** [Yuka Ikarashi][yuka-web], [Gilbert Louis
    Bernstein][gilbert-web], [Alex Reinking][alex-web], [Hasan
    Genc][hasan-web], and [Jonathan Ragan-Kelley][jrk-web].
 2022.